mackcross/protein_vs_fat_selection/CD36/alignments/README.md

 # ALIGNMENT
-# Data Download
+# Ensembl Download
 On 9/28/23, the human (ENSG00000135218) and primate orthologues for CD36 were downloaded from ensembl.org.

-On 9/28/23, the human sequence from ensembl.org (ENSG00000135218)  was
+# NCBI Download
+On 10/13/23, the human CD36 gene (ENSG00000135218) from Ensembl was queried in NCBI's BlastN in the NR database for orthologous sequences not available from Ensembl.
-input as the query  into BlastN with the default max target sequence parameter adjusted to 5000.
-Any returning species with high percent identity not included in the ensembl.org sample were downloaded.
+The default max target sequence parameter was adjusted to 5000.
+These sequences were downloaded in aligned fasta format.
+Any sequence of questionable quality was removed.